Categories

 hyperemesis gravidarum Pregnancy

-This post contains photos that may be disturbing, view at own discretion.
+This post contains photos that may disturb some people.

-On July 27th 2006, I lost a baby girl so tiny she fit in my palm with her legs dangling over.
-She was 15 weeks with delicate features complete in formation; simply needed time to plump up.
-She had the beginnings of eyelashes, fingernails, a cleft in her chin.
+On July 27th 2006, I lost a baby girl so tiny she fit in the palm of my hand; her little legs dangling over, swinging each time I moved which I tried not to do in order to freeze time.
+She was 15 weeks grown inside of me with delicate features that were near complete in-formation.
+She only needed more time to gain weight yet already she had the beginnings of eyelashes, tiny paper-thin fingernails, a cleft in her chin like her daddy.

-She fluttered inside me the first time the day before I miscarried.
-The severe morning sickness I experienced throughout pregnancy had lifted a week prior.
-I was on the up and up, looking pregnant and feeling a bit more normal, ready to welcome the next phase of pregnancy.
+She fluttered inside me for the very first time the day before she died.
+The severe morning sickness I had experienced throughout that pregnancy had lifted a week prior and finally I felt better to be the pregnant mom I was.
+I felt excited to be on the other hand of what was/is an extreme condition.
+I was on the up and up!!
+My body looked pregnant and FINALLY I was feeling more normal self and very very hungry 🙂 I was 100% ready to welcome this next phase of pregnancy.

-The doctors said it was group A strep infection that traveled to my uterus, causing baby to overheat and her brain to hemorrhage.
+The doctors said she died from a group A strep infection that traveled to my uterus and caused her little body to overheat; her brain to hemorrhage.
 Only took a second and she was gone.
-One minute the nurse said “your baby’s fine, she has a steady heartbeat”, next minute my fever spiked and baby’s heart stopped.
-Within hours my body was in labor birthing on its own accord.
-I just hung on feeling shocked.
+I was scared to lose her as I felt near delirious with the infection and was in and out of awareness.
+I do remember the nurse listening to her heartbeat and saying to us “your baby is fine, she has a steady heartbeat”.
+I smiled and fell back on the pillow.
+The next minute my fever had spiked more and her heart stopped.
+Within hours my body birthed her, me hanging on in shock.

 miscarriage-1

-I was dehydrated, weak from the vomiting and nausea that comes with having Hyperemesis Gravidarum (HG).
-The doctors explained that my weak state likely caused the strep infection to take hold and cause a miscarriage.
-Had I been stronger, everything might have been fine, just a small bellyache maybe.
-I had HG from the time I was 1 week pregnant, vomiting 24/7, unable to drink more than a teaspoon of liquid at once.
-I’d go days without eating, because it’d take that long for me to think of what to eat.
+I had the HG condition from the time I was one week pregnant, vomiting 24/7, unable to drink more than a teaspoon of liquid at once.
+I’d go days without eating, because it took that long to think of what to eat.
 If I couldn’t imagine and taste it to the fullest, then I couldn’t stomach it.
-I was put on a drug for patients undergoing chemotherapy, an immuno-suppressant that suppressed my immune system and made me feel out of sorts and barely made a dent in how bad I felt.
+I was put on a drug for patients undergoing chemotherapy, an immuno-suppressant that suppressed my immune system and made me out of sorts and barely made a dent in how bad I felt.

-I lost my baby 1 week after my HG had lifted, 7 days to the day.
-What a shit is that?
-Like fog, one day it just disappeared.
-I was elated.
-I was also vulnerable after weeks of undernourishment.
-This is where I was when I ate that burger; physically exhausted with a weak immune system and so happy to feel well again.
-I probably couldn’t have fought off a fly, let alone an infection.
-Once the cramps, vomiting, and fever hit there was no stopping; hours later, my baby was gone.
+I lost my baby one week after HG lifted, 7 days to the day.
+Like fog, one day the horrible unrelenting nausea disappeared.
+I was elated and yet still vulnerable after weeks of undernourishment.
+This is when I ate that burger; still physically exhausted with a weak immune system, yet happy to feel well again.
+I probably couldn’t have fought off a fly, let alone the blood infection I got.
+Once the cramps, vomiting, and fever hit there was no stopping and within a matter of hours, my baby was gone.

-The weeks after were a blur, I wavered between wanting to die to be closer to my baby and wanting to be with my oldest boy who was too young to register such depth of emotion.
-Is anyone able to?
-My body needed to integrate one heartbeat where there’d once been two.
-I wanted out.
-I wanted nothing to do with this emotionally trying process.
-I was empty, still felt pregnant.
-I was sad for a long time.
+The weeks after were a blur.
+I wavered between wanting to be with my baby and wanting to spend time with my oldest boy who was too young to register such depth of emotion.
+Is anyone?
+My body needed to integrate 1 heartbeat where there’d once been 2.
+This was an emotionally trying process and I was empty, still felt pregnant, sad for a long time.
+Meanwhile there was so much life going on around me!
+Both my sisters had little babies and so this kept my hands and heart full and buoyant.

 Sunflower, sunflower, yellow, and tall …. you were the prettiest sunflower of all.